justid/InlineAMP/README.md

 # InlineAMP

-InlineAMP has a traditional two column layer, it's designed for easy-use,friendly-admin, and all settings goes to theme customizer. we used a lot of modern tech such as **flex layer**, **Pure CSS** design.
-Our theme page was fully support **AMP tech**, which has much better **SEO** experience.
-It's welcome to submit issues or make pull request, we will response as soon as possible.
+ InlineAMP has a traditional two-column layer, it's designed for easy-to-use and friendly-to-admin, all settings go to the theme customizer. we used a lot of modern tech such as **flex layer**, **Pure CSS** design.
+Our theme page was fully supported **AMP spec**, which has much better **SEO** experiences.
+It's welcome to submit issues or make a pull request, we will respond as soon as possible.

 [Online Demo](https://hhacker.com)